Selene (comics): Becoming the Black Queen

-After this battle, in the pages of New Mutants, much was made about Selene having secret plans involving Nova Roma and Magma.
-Due to a love for Empath, Magma left the New Mutants to join the Hellions, only to be called home by her father to enter into an arranged marriage with a resident there.
-Magma's escort back home to Nova Roma turned out to be Empath who ultimately decided to stay in the city with her.
-The two became lovers and Magma was freed from her arranged marriage plans so that she could be with him.
-Writer changes and the book's transition into X-Force caused the storyline to be aborted.
-Furthermore, it was revealed in New Warriors #31, via Empath, that Nova Roma was nothing more than an elaborate lie, concocted by Selene several decades prior.
+In the series The New Warriors, it is revealed that Nova Roma was created by Selene several decades prior.
 In a desperate bid to relive happier days in which she lived in ancient Rome, Selene arranged for hundreds of people to be kidnapped and taken to the jungles of the Amazon, to a city constructed per her designs.
-There she was able to brainwash her prisoners to believe themselves descendants of ancient Romans living in the Amazon.
-Magma was one of these kidnapped and brainwashed souls, according to Empath.
-The city was disbanded and the residents returned to their regular lives across the globe.
+There, she was able to brainwash her prisoners to believe themselves descendants of ancient Romans living in the Amazon, with Magma being among her victims.
+The city is ultimately disbanded and the residents returned to their regular lives.